At Sudbury Dental Group, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.

 While we always use the least invasive treatment possible for a given dental problem, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

 A dental implant is a small titanium screw that functions like a natural tooth root.
-Our dentists place dental implants as part of the process to replace a missing teeth and restore your smile.
+Our dentists place dental implants as part of the process to replace missing teeth and restore your smile.
 A dental implant, together with a tooth replacement such as a crown or bridge, looks and feels much like a natural tooth.

 Bone Grafts & Sinus Lifts

 A bone graft is a procedure where your dentist adds bone tissue to your jaw bone, making it strong enough to support a dental implant.
 A sinus lift is a type of bone graft where your dentist adds bone material to the upper back jaw to raise and increase the amount of bone in the sinus area to place a dental implant.

 While it's always preferable to save a natural tooth, there are some cases where it's not possible.
 If a tooth is too badly damaged as a result of decay, gum disease or injury, it may need to be removed by your dentist.